Dherse/masterproef/content/3_translation.typ

     #image(
         "../figures/drawio/constraint_hierarchy.svg",
         width: 40%,
-        alt: "Shows three ellipsis contained within one another, the center one is annotated as \"Synthesizable\", the middle one as \"Simulation\", and the outer one as \"Meta\".", )
+        alt: "Shows three ellipsis contained within one another, the center one is annotated as \"Synthesisable\", the middle one as \"Simulation\", and the outer one as \"Meta\".", )
 ] <fig_constraint_hierarchy>